 Ryan's debut album was shortlisted for the MG ALBA Scots Trad Music Awards 2017 it was also entered into the Grammys.

 In December 2016, at the MG Alba Scots Trad Music Awards 2016, Ryan was named 'Up and Coming Artist of the Year'.

 Ryan focuses mainly on Scottish music, bringing new life to very old, often forgotten tunes by playing them in his own unique way.
 He is very influenced by the fiddle playing of County Clare, Ireland and has been fascinated by the playing of renowned fiddlers such as Bobby Casey, Paddy Canny, PJ and Martin Hayes and Tommy Potts from Dublin.

 Ryan Young is now looking to bring his music to wider audiences and has just recorded his first album in 2016 with a Grammy award winning producer.
-It will be available in 2017.
+It was launched in August 2017.
+Purchase it here.
 In the meantime catch Ryan playing at one of his live perfomances.

 To keep up with what's happening please go to the bottom of the page and sign up for Ryan's (very infrequent) newsletter.
 No spam ever, honest!

 A more detailed biography can be read here